rohit28900/rohit28900/README.md

 ### Hi everyone its Rohit 👋

-   - 🔭 I’m currently working on Machine Learning / Deep Learning.
+   - 🔭 I’m currently working as a Fullstack Developer.
-   - 🌱 I’m currently learning Deep Learning / NLP.
+   - 🌱 I’m currently learning new Tech.
-   - 👯 I’m looking actively for Internship in Machine Learning
+   - 👯 I teach tech related to backend, frontend, and cloud technologies.
    - 📫 How to reach me: https://www.linkedin.com/in/rohit-ranjan-singh-463512125/